toan28102002/Customer_Data_Analyst_Project/README.md

 # 📊 Customer Data Analysis & Behavior Dashboard

-A complete data analytics project that explores customer behavior using **Python, SQL, and Power BI**.
+A complete data analytics project that explores customer behavior using **Python, SQL, Power BI and Postgresql**.

 This project demonstrates the full data workflow — from raw data extraction and querying to analysis and interactive visualization.